philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 The appliance will check for updates and may take up to 10 minutes to finish configuring.
 Paste the key that was provided in the steps earlier and click verify.

-Once the Appliance is verified login with your Azure account.
-Please refer to the documentation for the required permissions.
+The Appliance will then verify the login with your Azure account.
+Please refer to the Azure Migrate documentation for the required permissions.

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/5ef0107e-c046-4cd3-bd73-677c2160a251)